Iamchineseandieatdogs/testing/README.md

-//This is mostly just malware
+//This will be mostly just malware
+//(But as of now its safe)